niccokunzmann/arduinowindowscommandline/try_it/README.md

 This folder contains example files.
 To run them you need to

-1. Configure the environment once using `set_environment_variables.bat`
+1. Configure the environment once using `aconfigure.bat`
 2. run some example files

 Configuration